6402 Industrial ADSL2+ Router with Dual SIM Cellular Back up

 There are two modes for operating the cellular network.

 When operating over the Internet security is vital.
-The 6402 provides IP Sec with the options of several encryption algorithms, up to AES 256 encryption.
+IP Sec provides secure operation with the option of several encryption algorithms, up to AES 256.
 Where we are unable to use a fixed IP Address the 6402 supports FQDN (Fully Qualified Domain Name Server)

-In addition GRE (General Routing Encapsulation) is also supported allowing transparent transport of 3rd party devices over the network.
+In addition the 6402 also support GRE Tunnelling (General Routing Encapsulation) allowing transparent transport of 3rd party devices over the network.

-Both Port and Tagged based VLANS are supported on the 6402 allowing security between devices on the router.
+The 6402 supports both Port and Tagged based VLANS allowing security between devices on the router.

-An RS232 / 485 Serial port allows for legacy devices to be transported over ADSL or the cellular network and to support MODBUS devices.
-Therefore its possible to allow an RS485/232 MODBUS Device to talk to a TCP/IP MODBUS Device through the 6402.
+An RS 232 / 485 Serial port on the 6402 allows legacy devices to be transported over ADSL or the cellular network.
+The 6402 industrial router allows an RS 485/232 MODBUS Device to talk to a TCP/IP MODBUS device.

-The 6402 has the ability to operate as a MODBUS Slave allowing a MODBUS Master to retrieve network status messages from the 6402.
+Most importantly the 6402 industrial router has the ability to operate as a MODBUS Slave allowing a MODBUS Master to retrieve network status messages from the 6402.
 A full list of the MODBUS registers can be seen at the foot of this page.

 VRRP (Virtual Router Redundancy Protocol)

-The 6402 router supports VRRP allowing a second 6402 router to take over the operation of the primary router in the event of the primary router failing.
+Additional resilience is supported in the 6402 with the support of VRRP allowing a second 6402 router to take over the operation of the primary router in the event of the primary router failing.

 Digital Input / Output

-Most Noteworthy is that the 6402 Industrial ADSL LTE 4G Router with MODBUS Support has dry relay contacts providing digital Input / Outputs which allow the control of third party devices such as cabinet doors or relay alarms etc.
+The 6402 Industrial ADSL, LTE 4G Router has dry relay contacts providing digital Input / Outputs which allow the control of third party devices such as cabinet doors or relay alarms etc.

 Dual Power Inputs

-The 6402 continually checks the status of the internet connection and if it detects the network has failed he 6402 uses the mobile network to restore service.
+Because the internet can occasionally ‘hang’ (which is not a problem in a domestic environment), in an industrial environment the router is likely to be in an unmanned environment and therefore automatic restoration of the service is vital.
+The 6402 continually checks the status of the internet connection and if it detects the network has failed, it uses the mobile network to restore service.

-The 6402 has a USB port on the front of the router which can be used by a 3G/4G Dongle or used as a mass storage device or other type of dongle.
+A USB port on the front of the 6402 router which can be used by an additional 3G/4G Dongle or used as a mass storage device.
+It can also be used to collect a system log, to be taken away and examined later on.

 A built in data monitor allows data to be monitored and output to a storage device such as a USB Stick attached to the 6402

-Finally control and management of the 6402 is via a web browser, via Telnet CLI, the local Console using a CLI, SNMP and TR-069.
-TR069 allows an ISP to automatically configure the 6402 using a TR069 server.
+Control and management of the 6402 is via a web browser.
+It can also be remote via Telnet, or the local Console using a CLI.
+The 6402 supports SNMP (Simple Network Management Protocol ) sending traps and alarms to a Network Management System.
+TR069 allows an ISP to automatically configure the 6402 using a configuration server.
+In addition the configuration can be uploaded to an TFTP Server and then restored back into the 6402

 6402 Industrial ADSL LTE 4G Router with MODBUS Key Features